wschreyer/PENTrack/README.md

 Boost 1.53.0 - 1.69.0 have been tested.
 Boost 1.64.0 is unusable as it contains [a bug](https://svn.boost.org/trac10/ticket/12516) that prevents compiling PENTrack.

+### GMP and MPFR

+GMP 4.2 and MPFR 2.2.1 (or newer) are required for the CGAL library.
+They should be available on almost all Linux distributions.

 Included libraries
 ------------------

 ### CGAL

-The [Computational Geometry Algorithms Library](http://www.cgal.org/) is used to detect collisions of particle tracks with the experiment geometry defined by triangle meshes using AABB trees.
+The [Computational Geometry Algorithms Library](http://www.cgal.org/) provides axis-aligned bounding-box (AABB) trees to quickly detect collisions of particle tracks with the experiment geometry defined by triangle meshes.
+It also provides lots of routines to check those meshes for errors.

 CGAL 4.14 is included in the repository.